owagner/hm2mqtt/README.md

   Local address used when sending init (callback) requests to the XML-RPC server.
 Default is the result of getHostAddress().
 Set this when hm2mqtt has trouble determining your local host's address automatically.

+- hm.bindaddress

+  Local address and port used to listen for callback requests.
+If not specified hm2mqtt will pick a valid local address and a random port

+  Example: Listen on all local adresses on port 3333: 0.0.0.0:3333

 - hm.disableReGa